 If you wear any kind of medicine patch, it will need to be taken off before the test.
 Bring a new patch that you can put on after the test.

 If you are afraid of small spaces, talk to your doctor.
 Your doctor can give you some medicine that will help you relax.
-If you do bring medicine to help you relax, you will need to have someone with you that can drive you home.
+If you do bring medicine to help you relax, you will need to have someone drive you home.

 If you have had an endoscopy or a colonoscopy in the last 8 weeks, please call the MRI nurses office (608) 262-5276.